-Class Series with Eve Ekman
+A Four Week Class Series with Eve Eckman.

 Our emotions can lead us to our greatest joys and most painful sorrows.
 In their most creative capacity, they are guides pointing us towards who we truly are and what is most meaningful in our lives.
 At their most destructive, we are caught by them: lost in the grip of anger, sadness, fear, or overwhelm.
 This suffering is something we have all felt, but we can create more space, choice, and ease in the face of it.

-The Cultivating Emotional Balance training was sparked during a meeting between behavioral scientists, a neuroscientist, a monk, a philospher, and the Dalai Lama in 2000, as a new approach to understanding our emotional lives.
+The Cultivating Emotional Balance, CEB, training was sparked during a meeting between behavioral scientists, a neuroscientist, a monk, a philospher, and the Dalai Lama in 2000, as a new approach to understanding our emotional lives.
 Combining contemporary scientific research, mindfulness, and Brahma Vihara (lovingkindness, compassion, joy, and equanimity) practices, this class series will give participants new tools for working with emotion.

-Over four weeks, participants will use mindfulness practice, small group dialogue, and personal reflection to:
+CEB is 42 hours, in this mini CEB course over four weeks, participants will use mindfulness practice, small group dialogue, and personal reflection to:

 All are welcome.
 This class is open to all levels of meditation experience.